justastranger/Twitchy/README.md

 A desktop application for launching [twitch](http://twitch.tv) streams.

 Not endorsed by Twitch.tv
-Please don't sue me for distributing MPC-HC and livestreamer in the git repository.
+Please don't sue me for distributing MPC-HC and livestreamer.